gordonhart/containerization/README.md

 # Containerization Utilities

-- `base`: interactive-ready base images derived from difffferent Debian releases.
+- `base`: interactive-ready base images derived from different Debian releases.
   Large and clunky for production use but comfortable for hacking and exploration.
+    - e.g. `gordonhart/base:v0.1.0.buster`
+    - `rust`: the above with the latest toolchain from [rustup](https://rustup.rs/)
+        - e.g. `gordonhart/base:v0.1.0.buster.rust`

 ## Usage